-'Advance Payments Code' (APC) - The Advance Payments Code secures the payment of expenses for carrying out street works in private streets next to new buildings by the Landowner/Developer and to reduce liability on any future purchasers if the street is not completed for any reason.
+'Advance Payments Code' (APC) - An APC secures the payment of expenses for carrying out street works in private streets next to new buildings by the Landowner/Developer and to reduce liability on any future purchasers if the street is not completed for any reason.

-'Approval' or 'Technical Approval' shall mean the checking and approval by the Project Engineer of the detailed plans, drawings, specifications and requirements against applicable safety standards and best practice employed or recommended in highway design works.
+'Approval' or 'Technical Approval' - shall mean the checking and approval by the Project Engineer of the detailed plans, drawings, specifications and requirements against applicable safety standards and best practice employed or recommended in highway design works.

-'Approval in principle' - the term given to the technical approval of structures.
+'Approval in principle' (AIP) - the term given to the technical approval of structures.

-'BBA Certificate' shall mean a certificate to confirm that a product has been suitably tested and approved for use by the British Board of Agrément.

-'BS' shall mean the British Standard Specification current at the time the work is carried out.

-'BS EN' shall mean the British and European Standard Specifications current at the time the work is carried out.

-'Building Control' - Duty of a responsible body (such as a building inspector to whom the responsibility has been delegated by an agency or government) to ensure through periodic inspection that the construction work on a site is according to the approved drawings and conforms to the relevant requirements and specifications.

-'Clerk of Works' - The person who will be carrying out the inspection of the works on behalf of the Highway Authority.

-Client - Any Organisation or Individual for whom a construction project is carried out

-'Commuted Sum' - The commuted sum is the value of the enhanced maintenance or energy that is required over a 15 year period.

-'Completion Certificate' - (issued for Section 278 works) The certificate issued by the Highway Authority when the works on existing highway land have been completed to the satisfaction of the Project Engineer

-'Contractor' - Company or Individual who carries out the actual construction works

-'Designer' - Any person who as part of a business or organisation prepares or modifies designs relating to construction work
+- 'BBA Certificate' shall mean a certificate to confirm that a product has been suitably tested and approved for use by the British Board of Agrément. - 'BS' shall mean the British Standard Specification current at the time the work is carried out. - 'BS EN' shall mean the British and European Standard Specifications current at the time the work is carried out. - 'Building Control' Duty of a responsible body (such as a building inspector to whom the responsibility has been delegated by an agency or government) to ensure through periodic inspection that the construction work on a site is according to the approved drawings and conforms to the relevant requirements and specifications. - 'Clerk of Works' (CoW) The person who will be carrying out the inspection of the works on behalf of the Highway Authority. - 'Client' Any Organisation or Individual for whom a construction project is carried out - 'Commuted Sum' The commuted sum is the value of the enhanced maintenance or energy that is required over a 15-year period. - 'Completion Certificate' (issued for Section 278 works) The certificate issued by the Highway Authority when the works on existing highway land have been completed to the satisfaction of the Project Engineer. - 'Contractor' Company or Individual who carries out the actual construction works. - 'Departures from Standard' (DfS) Non- compliance with a mandatory requirement of a declared standard. - 'Designer' Any person who as part of a business or organisation prepares or modifies designs relating to construction work.